qh96/indeed-job-crawler/README.md

 # Indeed Job Crawler
 This is a web crawler targeting indeed.com, fetching the lastest full-time software engineer job information for the new graduates.

-The keywords includes software grad, entry Software, Software university, Software graduate, Software college, junior developer, will be used for indeed.com job search.
+The keywords include software grad, entry Software, Software university, Software graduate, Software college and junior developer, will be used for indeed.com job search.

-如果你感觉有用的话请帮忙 star~
+多谢看官赏脸 🐶 顺便求个 star🐶

 **Only for self study purpose.
-No commercial usage allowed**
+No commercial usage permitted**

 ## Usage